caseywebdev/react-list/README.md

 positioning instead of the default `translate`.
 This can help performance on mobile devices, but is supported by fewer browsers.

+##### window (defaults to the `window` object)

+Makes it possible to overwrite the window object used inside the component.
+It can be useful if writing an app which runs in an iframe and you want to have the infinite scroll depending on the parent window.

 ## Methods

 ##### scrollTo(index)